 Your time is precious, so concentrate on delicious fruit and veg that will give you a sense of achievement in growing, and a delight on your plate.

 Other organic growing tips can be found in our managing your soil pages.
 We show you how to make compost, how to grow comfrey to feed your plants, and how to use green manures instead of compost.
 We help you keep on top of weeds, as well as pests and diseases.

 It is common that organic and non-organic neighbours cultivate land next door to each other in allotment sites.
 This can be a great opportunity for organic growers to share their expertise.
-Here are some key arguments in favour of the organic way:
+Here is a small poster which highlights the 'Do's and Don'ts' of successful growing, and below are some key arguments in favour of the organic way:

 - Chemical weedkillers are toxic.
 They are often created as a mix of glyphosate and toxic surfactants which attack the plant and can create a residue in the soil.
 They are skin and eye irritants, and some research has shown them to be potentially carcinogenic.
 Spraying can travel in the wind, which leaves a residue on neighbouring growth.
 As well as being poisonous to the weed, glyphosate formulations in the soil can inhibit the root uptake of nutrients – causing a crop to struggle more.
 For further information see the Glyphosate debate

 - Pesticides will kill indiscriminately.
 Although sprays are aimed at aphids or other pests, they also kill other harmless insects.
 Worse than that, many of these insects are of great use to the grower.
 Ladybirds and hoverflies will not only eat the aphids, but also help bees and butterflies as pollinators.
 Pesticides can also create a health hazard for birds or frogs.